EdwardDeaver/SyracuseDashboardJavaScript/README.md

 This is a JavaScript version of the Syracuse Dashboard Test.
 NOTE: THIS WEBSITE USES SAMPLE DATA!
 THIS DOES NOT REPRESENT REAL LIFE.

 CSS:
-Bootstrap + Bootstrap.Native to replace depdency on JQuery
+Bootstrap + Bootstrap.Native to replace dependency on JQuery

 JS:
 ChartJS, D3Array + D3DSV, Vanilla